motiondeveloper/eKeys/README.md

 ## By animators, for animators

-`eKeys` is built in such a way to make it easy for animators to transition from the inputs and workflows they're used to when creating standard After Effects keyframes.
+`eKeys` is built in such a way to make it easy for animators to use, based on the inputs and workflows they're used to when creating standard After Effects keyframes.

 Outside of this context, `eKeys` might not make much sense or appear a little strange.
 It's not for everyone!